MCP HubMCP Hub

 Transport Protocols

-Supported transport protocols:
+Supported protocols:

-• stdio (default): Local MCP clients only.
+• stdio (default): Local use with standard input/output.

 Using Docker